AOMediaCodec/libavif/README.md

 It is a work-in-progress, but can already encode and decode all AOM supported YUV formats and bit depths (with alpha).

+For now, it is recommended that you checkout/use [tagged releases](https://github.com/joedrago/avif/tags) instead of just using the master branch.
+I will regularly create new versions as bugfixes and features are added.

 # Build Notes

 Building libavif requires [NASM](https://nasm.us/) and [CMake](https://cmake.org/).